spryker/spryker-docs/docs/scos/dev/developer-getting-started-guide.md

 <!---## Step 5: The Development Virtual Machine

-Get to know the parts of the Spryker Development Virtual Machine with which we ship the Spryker Commerce OS so that you have a pre-configured and ready to go stack.
+Get to know the parts of the Spryker Development Virtual Machine with which we ship the Spryker Commerce OS so that you have a pre-configured and ready-to-go stack.

 * What is the Spryker DevVM (Development Virtual Machine) and why do we need it?
 * Main Structure